A Case For Small Christian Colleges

 If you were under the impression that only wealthy people attend Christian colleges — try again.
 Did you know that 50% of students at Christian colleges and universities come from families that make less than $50,000 per year?
 Additionally, one in three Christian university students are first-generation students and one in three students at Christian universities receive Pell Grants.

-In fact, Grace’s 2020 incoming class is the most socioeconomically and racially diverse of all time.
-It’s important to us that first-generation and low-income students are given an equal opportunity to get an excellent education.
+In fact, Grace’s 2021 incoming class is the most socioeconomically and racially diverse of all time.
+It’s important that first-generation and low-income students are given an equal opportunity to get an excellent education, and the best Christian colleges find ways to make this happen.

-How does the wellbeing of a student at Christian college match up to students at other institutions?
-We can’t speak for Christian schools at large — but at Grace there is a seismic difference.
+How does the wellbeing of a student at a Christian college match up to students at other institutions?
+We can’t speak for Christian schools at large — but at Grace, there is a seismic difference.

 Grace College graduates are nearly twice as likely to identify as “thriving” in all five areas of Gallup’s wellbeing index (social, financial, community, physical, and purpose).